Road to Freedom (journal)

 Road to Freedom was a monthly anarchist political journal published by Hippolyte Havel.
-The journal is known as the successor to Emma Goldman's Mother Earth.

-History and profile

-Road to Freedom existed between 1924 and May 1932.
+It existed between 1924 and May 1932.
 The founder was the Francisco Ferrer Association.
-The journal was first published in Stelton, New Jersey and then, in New York City.
+The journal was first published in Stelton, New Jersey, and then in New York City.
 Its contributors included Rose Pesotta, Joseph Spivak, Hippolyte Havel and S Van Valkenburgh.
 Until February 1929 Hippolyte Havel edited the magazine.
-A weekly newspaper, Freedom, succeeded Road to Freedom.